dojo/widget-core/README.md

 The `Registry` provides a mechanism to define widgets and injectors (see the [`Containers & Injectors`](#containers--injectors) section), that can be dynamically/lazily loaded on request.
 Once the registry widget is loaded all widgets that need the newly loaded widget will be invalidated and re-rendered automatically.

 A main registry can be provided to the `projector`, which will be automatically passed to all widgets within the tree (referred to as `baseRegistry`).
-Each widget also gets access to a private `Registry` instance that can be used to define registry items the are scoped to the widget.
+Each widget also gets access to a private `Registry` instance that can be used to define registry items that are scoped to the widget.
 The locally defined registry items are considered a higher precedence than an item registered in the `baseRegistry`.

 ```ts
 import { Registry } from '@dojo/widget-core/Registry';